praxis/praxis/doc/action_definition.md

 }
 ```

+Similar to 'params' described in the previous section, if 'payload' has
+been defined on the resource definition, it will get merged with the
+'payload' defined on the action itself, if any, with the action's 'payload'
+taking precedence for any conflicts.

 ### Request headers
 Action definitions can call out special request headers that Praxis validates
 and makes available to your actions in much the same way as request parameters